y00sh/HP-35-Logarithm/README.md

 ### $$b^x = 2^{\log_2(b^x)} = 2^{x\log_2(b)}`$$

 This code is meant to introduce you interesting mathematical algorithms.
-Smart contracts aren't completely interested in Big 0 notation since the agruments are bounded.
 Gas savings for users are of greater importance and the HP-35 calculator used lookup tables to minimize computation.
 It also didn't utilize exponents in our code which are particular expensive.

+to solve for the largest decimal value, 18707220957835557353007165858768422651595.9365500927 had a total gas of 4275

-the current proposal to have a builtin log base 2 function in vyper is [here](https://github.com/vyperlang/vyper/pull/2501).
+#the current proposal to have a builtin log base 2 function in vyper is [here](https://github.com/vyperlang/vyper/pull/2501)